Team

 BSc PT, Cert MDT, CAFCI

 Patricia (Trish) is a Dalhousie University School of Physiotherapy graduate with over 30 years of experience.
-She is certified in McKenzie Mechanical Diagnosis and Therapy and Acupuncture and a member of the Women’s Health Division of the Canadian Physiotherapy Association.
+She is certified in McKenzie Mechanical Diagnosis and Therapy, Acupuncture, and a member of the Pelvic and Reproductive Health Division of the Canadian Physiotherapy Association.

 Trish strives to create a treatment experience that is welcoming and individualized, thus promoting a successful partnership with her patients.
-She has a special interest in the treatment of women and men with pelvic pain and urinary incontinence and wants patients to feel comfortable in seeking help for issues associated with the pelvic girdle.
-As well, Trish has an interest in vestibular rehabilitation for individuals suffering from various forms of dizziness.
+Included in the services that she provides is Pelvic Health Physiotherapy for adults in the management of urinary incontinence and pelvic organ prolapse.
+In particular, she has a special interest in the treatment of adults with pelvic pain, including Pudendal Neuralgia, Endometriosis, Coccydynia, pain post-partum or after pelvic or abdominal surgery or trauma.
+It is Trish’s desire that patients feel comfortable in seeking help for issues associated with the pelvis.
+As well, she has an interest in vestibular rehabilitation for individuals suffering from various forms of dizziness.

-Outside of work Trish enjoys spending her leisure time with family and friends playing tennis, walking, bicycling, skiing and playing piano duets.
-You can also find her volunteering within her local and professional community and maybe even tap dancing ‘The Buffalo’.
+Outside of work Trish enjoys spending her leisure time with family and friends playing piano duets, tennis, bicycling, and skiing while humming a favourite tune.
+You can also find her volunteering within her local and professional communities.

 Mairi Simonds-Forster Registered Physiotherapist